Oven symbols and controls

 A fan surrounded by a circle represents an oven fan with its own heating element.
 Heat is produced by a circular element surrounding the fan at the back of the oven.
 The fan helps to circulate the heat right around the oven.

-Good fan ovens will distribute heat evenly, so whether you're cooking near the top, bottom, back or front of the oven you should get similar results.
-If heat distribution in an oven is poor then you'll have to move your trays around or put up with burnt or underdone food.
+Good fan ovens will spread heat evenly, so whether you're cooking near the top, bottom, back or front of the oven you should get similar results.
+If heat distribution in an oven is poor then you'll have to move your trays around to get even cooking results.

-A fan symbol without the circle shows the fan is being used with the conventional upper and lower heating elements.
+A fan symbol without the circle shows the fan is being used with the conventional upper and lower heating elements, rather than from the back.

 What's it good for?